Suenaa/agenda-go/README.md

 - clear all meetings
 　　`agd clear`

-## log & date
+## log & data
 - logs
 　　where logs are stored

 - dates
-　　it stores dates of user, current user and meetings
+　　it stores datas of users, current user and meetings

 ## examples